eu-ge-ne/slice-tree/README.md

 ### `SliceTree.prototype.read()`

-Returns the content staring at the specified index.
+Returns the content starting at the specified index.

 Syntax